FOR K-12 SUPERINTENDENTS AND COMMUNITY AND TECHNICAL COLLEGE PRESIDENTS

 - Strongly encourage students to take a math class during their senior year of high school that will help them be successful in their postsecondary plans.

-- Designate staff on college campuses to ensure that students are on track to successfully transition to and complete a postsecondary degree or certificate.
+- Designate staff at high schools and colleges to ensure that students are on track to successfully transition to and/or complete a postsecondary degree or certificate.

 - Provide these supports to refugees, immigrants and undocumented students who may not have signed up for the College Bound Scholarship.

-- We will employ ongoing cultural competency professional development to ensure our institutions our welcoming to all.
+- We will employ ongoing cultural competence professional development to ensure our institutions are welcoming to all and that our teachers, counselors and advisors practice cultural competence in their work.

 - We will support the development and implementation of reengagement programming for opportunity youth (16-24 year olds who are not connected to school or work) that links and integrates high school completion with postsecondary education.